paras1234-eng/MarketInsightTool/README.md

 **A Python + Flask Web App to Analyze Financial Instruments**

-MarketInsightTool is a lightweight financial analytics dashboard that provides daily updated stock analysis using publicly available data from Yahoo Finance.
-The tool allows users to input any valid stock ticker and retrieve key investment metrics such as total return, average daily return, volatility, Sharpe Ratio, Relative Strength Index (RSI), and maximum drawdown.
-It is designed to help job seekers, analysts, and investors quickly assess the historical performance of publicly traded companies over the past year all through a clean and simple interface.
+MarketInsightTool is a lightweight, interactive financial analytics dashboard that provides real-time stock performance analysis using public data from Yahoo Finance.
+It is designed for job seekers, analysts, and investors who want fast insights into market behavior with professional-quality metrics and charts.
 ---

 ## Features

 - Input any stock ticker (e.g., AAPL, TCS.NS, MSFT)
-- Real-time data fetched from Yahoo Finance
+- Fetches real-time data via Yahoo Finance (yfinance)
 - Computes advanced metrics:
   - Total Return (%)
   - Average Daily Return (%)
   - Volatility (%)
   - Sharpe Ratio
   - Maximum Drawdown
-  - RSI (Wilder’s Method)
+  - Relative Strength Index (RSI) using Wilder’s Method
+- Interactive Plotly charts rendered in the browser
-- Clean and responsive web UI (Flask + HTML + Bootstrap)
+- Clean and responsive UI using Flask + Bootstrap
-- Hosted on Render (free-tier deployment)
+- Deployed on Render (cloud-hosted, ready to access)

 ---